The Rest Is History (podcast)

-The Rest Is History is a history podcast hosted by historian and author Dominic Sandbrook and historian and translator Tom Holland.
+The Rest Is History is a history podcast hosted by historians Dominic Sandbrook and Tom Holland.

 Overview

 The podcast was launched in November 2020 and is produced by Goalhanger Podcasts.

 It is the highest-ranked UK history podcast on Spotify and Apple, and in the top 10 in the US charts.
-By June 2023 it had issued 409 episodes and had a rating of 9.7 on IMDb.
+By June 2026 it had issued 762 episodes and had a rating of 9.6 on IMDb.
 In October 2024, The Wall Street Journal revealed the podcast achieved 11 million downloads a month, 1.2 million monthly YouTube views and had over 45,000 paying subscribers; 7 out of 10 listeners were aged under 40.
-It was estimated that Holland and Sandbrook each earned nearly $100,000 a month.
-The series received the 2023 President's Medal from the British Academy, the first time this had been awarded to a podcast.
+In 2024, it was estimated that Holland and Sandbrook each earned nearly $100,000 a month.

 "First and foremost, because I think people are bored with history being told in a hand-wringing, pious, judgmental and moralistic way – they want it brought to life by people who are genuine enthusiasts and love the past."

 — Dominic Sandbrook answering the question What's the secret of its success? in a 2024 interview with The Daily Telegraph.

 The Rest is History has now completed over 800 episodes on a range of subjects from Watergate to Lord Nelson.
 Associated with the show is a paid subscription service called The Rest Is History Club, which offers subscribers early access to episodes, bonus episodes, and other exclusive content.

+Live performances and tours

+In addition to their podcasts, Holland and Sandbrook regularly host live events, which blend the style of the podcast with the additional benefit of audience participation, using both pre-loaded questions and live questions from the audience.
+They have appeared all over the UK and have run tours in the USA, Australia and New Zealand.

+They launched their first The Rest Is History Festival, a two day event on July 4–5, 2026, at Hampton Court Palace.